fibercrypto/libskyfiber-dotnet/lib/skyapi/docs/DefaultApi.md

 ## Transaction

-> Object Transaction (string txid, bool? encoded = null)
+> Transaction Transaction (string txid)

-Returns a transaction identi`fied by its txid hash with just id
+Returns a transaction identified by its txid hash with just id

 ### Example